adnanwahab/hashirama/readme.md

 # 5pm new blog post - economics of llm paralllelization - used this to improve 20 rrepos - today - for jp
 # 5pm new blog post - gen course content in observable - 64 demos - explorable explanintions (take existing best in class demos - redblob, happydream, figma-guy , 3js journey - add sliders to any variable) - for arthur.botparty
 # 8pm - hardware notebook -> mom+dad
-# 10pm - blog - ask questions to a chatbot about your codebase
+# 10pm - blog - ask questions to a chatbot about your codebase - c
+# 11pm - log every error -> send to an errors component db - observable - left collumn = error - right column = suggest fix (rgiht colmn = 3 buttons)

+# make backend, ML, hardware as fun as tailwind components ($100 = 64 good components)

+# midnight - ppaper mario

+# Thanks Bot-party
+//render the unviersity-footer